Hospice vs. Palliative Care

 What's the difference between hospice and palliative care?

-Although often used interchangeably, hospice care is the more appropriate term when referring to end-of-life care.
-Palliative care is hospice-like care that begins from the time of diagnosis of a life-threatening or life-limiting illness, and can be provided concurrently with life-extending or curative efforts that are disease-directed.
+Hospice Care begins after treatment of the disease is stopped and when it is clear that the person is not going to survive the illness.
+Palliative care begins from the time of diagnosis of a life-threatening or life-limiting illness, and can be provided concurrently with life-extending or curative efforts that are disease-directed.

 - Palliative Care: The patient has a life-threatening or life-limiting illness and the patient continues to pursue medical treatment options that are disease-directed.